BlagojeBlagojevic/risc-v/README.md

 # risc-v
-risc v emulator and resources used
+risc v emulator and resources used in repo